 What are the minor scales on the piano?
 What’s the difference between major and minor scales?
 Why are there different types of minor scales, and how do you play them?

 Minor scales are a vital part of piano technique, along with major scales, arpeggios, and chords.
 Most music is written either in a major or minor key, so knowing the scales is integral!

 If you just need a quick guide or refresher to playing minor scales on piano, watch the video below where Mr. Hoffman demonstrates each 2-octave minor scale.
 Then, download the free Minor Scale Fingering Guides for each type of minor scale to use as a reference.
 If you want to dive deeper and learn more about the theory behind minor scales, keep reading!

 The most obvious difference between major and minor scales is in how they sound.
 Most people find that major scales have a happy, uplifting feeling, whereas minor scales often seem sad, spooky, or stormy.

 Whole Step/Half Step Pattern

-Major and minor scales also follow different patterns of half steps and whole steps.
+Major and minor scales on piano also follow different patterns of half steps and whole steps.
 Here’s the pattern for every major scale: